-Teens and Prescription Drugs
+Teens and Prescription Medicines

-A risky activity among some teens is known as “pharming.”
+A risky activity among some teens is called “pharming.”
 Teens trade and mix medicines, then take a mix of pills.
 This is often done along with alcohol or cough medicine to get high.
 Some teens take several pills at a time.
 Others swallow them by the handful, often not knowing which medicines they are combining.

 Reasons for use